Manage access in S3

 Access to S3 resources is regulated:

-- role model — Defines access within the account and project;
+- role model — defines access different users within an account and project;

 - access policy — defines the access within the bucket.